jekyllgrim/Beautiful-Doom/README.md

 Beautiful Doom mod thread at ZDoom Forums: https://forum.zdoom.org/viewtopic.php?f=43&t=50004&sid=1c1118c879d5317400aba8752ec93aed

+Requires **GZDoom**.
+At the moment of writing you need a development version, at least [GZDoom g4.5pre-70](https://devbuilds.drdteam.org/gzdoom/) since the latest stable release suffers from memory leaks.

 ## HOW TO PLAY THE LATEST RELEASE

 Releases aren't always super-stable or bug-free, but they should be playable.
 Some releases are development versions which don't have all the planned features implemented yet.